 Now I’m sure enough that if I start noticing discrepancies between the predicted size and actual size, I just need to feed my model a better sample.

 I tried using my model inside Unity with the new ML Agents package.
-Unfortunately, documentation is sparse enough to where ChatGPT and Claude both steered me into broken scripts.
+Unfortunately, documentation is sparse enough that ChatGPT and Claude both steered me into broken scripts.
 Of course, since I never bothered fixing the broken link between Unity and my code editor, I wouldn’t realize the scripts were broken until saving the changes and going back to Unity.
 After fussing around for over 40 minutes with no luck, I decided to finally fix the editor issue.
 It was as simple as going to Assets→Open C# Project.
 Now I have intelligent error detection again!

 If there’s anything to be learned here, it’s to fix any workflow issues before coding.
 A messy environment leads to messy code.